vaishnavi-vsp/Brain-Tumor-Detection-And-Classification/README.md

   </p>

 <p>Through our website 'BTD', we can precisely automate the process of detecting whether a brain tumor is present in a patient or not, while simultaneously accompanying it with an easy-to-use user interface (for the doctor + patient), hospitals and patients will be able to simplify their workflow for detecting anomalies much earlier and will be able to capture it with precision without having to sacrifice accuracy.
+If the presence of tumor is detected, it is then classified into ‘Glioma’, ‘Pituitary’ or ‘Meningioma’.
 This automated detection technique leads to accurate, efficient and cost-effective detection of brain tumors whilst alleviating the bottleneck of limited diagnosis time for doctors.
 </p>

 <p><strong>Link to Backend Model:</strong>